-The United States is the largest services exporter in the world, and not surprising, services trade presented a number of hurdles given that the Central American countries have adopted few commitments of the WTO's General Agreement on Trade in Services (GATS).
-There are also many industry-specific barriers that exist, such as: barriers to foreign insurance companies in Guatemala; "heavy" regulation licensing of foreign professionals in Honduras; local partner requirements in some financial services in Nicaragua; and numerous services monopolies in Costa Rica (insurance and telecommunications).46 The DR-CAFTA would provide broader market access and greater regulatory transparency for most industries including telecommunications, insurance, financial services, distribution services, computer and business technology services, tourism, and others.
-Banks and insurance firms would have full rights to establish subsidiaries, joint ventures, and branches.
-Regulation of service industries is required to be transparent and applied on an equal basis and e-commerce rules are clearly defined, a critical component of delivering services.47
+The United States is the largest services exporter in the world and services trade presented a number of hurdles given that the Central American countries have adopted few commitments of the WTO's General Agreement on Trade in Services (GATS).
+There are also many industry-specific barriers that exist, such as: barriers to foreign insurance companies in Guatemala; "heavy" regulation licensing of foreign professionals in Honduras; local partner requirements in some financial services in Nicaragua; and numerous services monopolies in Costa Rica (insurance and telecommunications).47 The CAFTA-DR provides broader market access and greater regulatory transparency for most industries including telecommunications, insurance, financial services, distribution services, computer and business technology services, tourism, and others.
+Banks and insurance firms have full rights to establish subsidiaries, joint ventures, and branches.
+Regulation of service industries is required to be transparent and applied on an equal basis and e-commerce rules are clearly defined, a critical component of delivering services.48

-The USITC suggests that the DR-CAFTA would have little effect on U.S. services imports because the market is already open and sees opportunities for U.S. firms to expand into Central America.
-In particular, Costa Rica agreed to the eventual opening of its state-run telecommunications and insurance industries, where there has been strong political resistence to privatization and deregulation.48 Unlike the other countries, doing so would constitute a major structural adjustment for the Costa Rican economy, have implications for Costa Rican social policy, and require amending domestic laws, all of which, the Costa Ricans argued, would be difficult for their legislature to support without concrete tradeoffs in other areas, such as agriculture and textiles.
-These issues were resolved in two week-long discussions held in January 2004 and their detailed commitments are presented in the relevant chapters of the DR-CAFTA.
-Because of this continued sensitivity, however, a vote on ratifying the DR-CAFTA is highly controversial in the Costa Rican Congress.
+The USITC suggests that the CAFTA-DR will have little effect on U.S. services imports because the market is already open.
+It does anticipate opportunities for U.S. firms to expand into Central America.
+In particular, Costa Rica agreed to the eventual opening of its state-run telecommunications and insurance industries, where there has been strong political resistence to privatization and deregulation.49 Unlike the other countries, doing so will constitute a major structural adjustment for the Costa Rican economy, have implications for Costa Rican social policy, and require amending domestic laws, all of which, the Costa Ricans argued, would be difficult for their legislature to support if they did not receive concrete tradeoffs in other areas,